 MIT is a super prestigious and top-rank school with great resources and opportunities for pre-med.
 It’s an excellent choice for students that want to excel in science and engineering and live among brilliant peers and professors.
 Still, its classes are challenging, especially in the sciences, and it doesn’t seem easy to maintain a high GPA.

 Attending MIT is also by no means a guarantee of admission to any med school, but its prestige and resources might help put you on the right path.
-Of course, you’ll still have to have an excellent GPA and MCAT scores, and there’s where MIT (due to its competitive student body) could make things tricky.
+Of course, you’ll still have to have an excellent GPA and MCAT scores, and there’s where MIT (due to its competitive student intake) could make things difficult.

 Does MIT Offer Pre-Med?